hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 ## Prerequisites

 * Grafana must be installed, started, and enabled
-* HPE Compute Ops Management API client credentials are required (this consists of a *client ID* and a *client secret*)
+* HPE GreenLake for Compute Ops Management API client credentials are required (this consists of a *client ID* and a *client secret*)

 ## Infinity plugin installation